verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ---
-title: Use a Private Registry
+title: Install Verrazzano in a Disconnected Environment
 description: Set up Verrazzano using a private container registry
 Weight: 4
 draft: false
 ---

 **NOTE**: If you are running in a disconnected environment (without access to the Internet), then you will need to install Verrazzano using a private container registry.
+However, you may choose to install Verrazzano using a private registry even if you are _not_ running in a disconnected environment.

 Installing Verrazzano using a private Docker-compliant container registry requires the following: